naver/egjs-infinitegrid/README.md

 ## Dependency
-eg.InfiniteGrid has the dependencies for the following libraries:
+egjs-infinitegrid has the dependencies for the following libraries:

 |[eg.Component]()|
 |----|